nishad-shaik/Ecofinds-odoo-Hackathon/README.md

-we have made Maevel green webpage  it is a marketplca prototype of ecofriendly second hand goods.
+we have made Marvel green webpage  it is a marketplace prototype of ecofriendly second hand goods.

 **Features**
  > User registration and login